credativ/pg_cloudconfig/README.md

 Should be run as the same user as PostgreSQL.
 `pg_version` and `pg_clustername` are used to choose a cluster.
-It is assumed that the Debian / postgresql-common naming and configuration schema is used.
+It is assumed that the Debian (postgresql-common) naming and configuration schema is used.
 If this is not the case `--pg_conf_dir` needs to be set. pg_conftool is used to get/set settings and is required!